Can high tech gloves protect you from White Finger Syndrome?

 At RIFT, we often talk about the costs of repairing and replacing essential tools.
-In construction, these are the necessary costs of doing your job, and can be a big part of your tax refunds claim.
+In construction, these are the necessary costs of doing your job, and can be a big part of your tax rebate claim.
 The thing is, your most important tools can't be replaced.
 In some cases, they can't even be repaired.
 Consider your hands, for example, and the damage a working life in construction can do to them.

 A typical day on a construction site has a number of obvious risks to it.
 There are bulky loads, dangerous heights and heavy machinery to contend with.
 Any of these dangers has the capacity to cause sudden, lasting harm.
 However, good training and having your wits about you can keep you safe.
 What you don't notice so much are the smaller things; the little risks that creep up on you over time.
 Some of these can end careers before you realise it, and potentially change your life forever.

 Hand-arm vibration syndrome (HAVS), also known as vibration white finger (VWF), is a nasty piece of work.
 At its least severe, it can cause numbness and tingling sensations due to nerve and blood vessel damage.
 You might notice your fingers changing colour in the cold or wet.
 Worse cases could see you losing strength, feeling or even entire fingers.
 The symptoms might start to set in slowly, but if you ignore them the nerve and muscle damage could be permanent.

 HAVS is the result of exposure to vibrations over a long period of time.
 The more severe the vibrations, the less time they take to do irreparable damage.
 Concrete breakers, powered sanders and even basic hammer drills can cause HAVS if you use them enough.
 The bottom line is that vibrations are bad news over the long term, and you need to protect yourself.